shamounY/carleton-rmp/README.md

 - ✅ Does NOT transmit data to third parties

 Rating data is fetched directly from RateMyProfessors' public API and cached locally for performance.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Rate My Professors](https://www.ratemyprofessors.com/) for providing the rating data
-- [@mtucourses/rate-my-professors](https://github.com/Michigan-Tech-Courses/rate-my-professors) for the API wrapper
-- Carleton University for their course registration system